To serve 4 people

-As the dish is quite rich, there is no need to over complicate the accompaniments.
+Serving suggestion: As the dish is quite rich, there is no need to over complicate the accompaniments.
 Simple buttered potatoes and green beans would be ideal.
 For a special occasion, how about some boulangere potatoes and a madeira sauce?

-We are commonly asked for cooking advice over the counter.
-All the staff at the shop love to cook at home and feel complimented that people ask our advice.
+We are regularly asked for cooking advice over the counter.
+All the staff at the shop love to cook at home and feel complimented that people ask for our advice.
 We really enjoy the opportunity to share our passion and enthusiasm for all things ‘meaty’.
 Here are a few helpful tips:

 STEAKS: Most importantly when cooking a steak, let it come up to room temperature for about 1 hour before cooking.
 A direct heat method (ie heat from below, pan or bbq) is best for steaks.
 Preheat your pan/bbq to a high heat.
 Oil your steak, not you pan.
 Season your steaks just before you cook them.
 Put your steaks in the pan for 1 ½ minutes on a searing heat on each side.
 For a blue steak, remove and rest at this point.
 Turn your heat down to medium.

 For rare 1 more minute per side.

 For well done 5 to 6 more minutes per side.

 After cooking, remember to rest for a couple of minutes before serving.